Bamskki/Cypher-Box/README.md

 ## WANT TO CONTRIBUTE?

-Grab an issue from [the backlog](https://github.com/BlueWallet/BlueWallet/projects/1), try to start or submit a PR, any doubts we will try to guide you.
-Contributors have a private telegram group, request access by email bluewallet@bluewallet.io
+Grab an issue from [the backlog](https://gitlab.com/cypher-core/cypher-bank/-/issues), try to start or submit a PR, any doubts we will try to guide you.
+Contributors have a private telegram group, request access by email info@cypherbank.io

 ## Translations

-We accept translations via [Transifex](https://www.transifex.com/bluewallet/bluewallet/)
+We accept translations via [Transifex]()

 To participate you need to:
 1. Sign up to Transifex